 Tip: Go early to grab a before dinner soda or tea from the rooftop of the Le Grand Balcon Cafe Glacier to watch the sun set over Jemaa El Fna.

-1 great place to stay: Riad Camilia
+1 great place to stay in Marrakech with Kids: Riad Camilia

 Appointed with rich textiles, Moroccan lamps and unique art, the riad offers six rooms – each with their own distinctive style.
 Families will appreciate room 6 which has two bedrooms plus a separate sitting area.
 Though, you probably won’t be spending much time in your room thanks to a lush inner courtyard that beckons for afternoon tea or the rooftop which boasts panoramic views.